USS Betelgeuse (AK-260)

-USS Betelgeuse (AK-260) was the last of the cargo ships in service in the United States Navy.
+USS Betelgeuse (AK-260) was the last of the Greenville Victory-class cargo ships in service in the United States Navy.
 On 10 April 1944, it was renamed the SS Colombia Victory after being launched as a Victory ship to carry cargo during World War II.
 She was transferred to the US Navy in 1951.

 Ship's history

 Construction

 Betelgeuse was a Greenville Victory-class cargo ship constructed by the California Shipbuilding Company, Los Angeles, California, and commissioned in the merchant service as SS Colombia Victory in May, 1944.
 From 1944 through 1948, she was operated by the Grace Steamship Company, the Waterman Steamship Corporation and the Isthmian Steamship Company.
 In 1948, she was placed in Maritime Reserve Fleet until 1951 when she was purchased by the U.S. government and converted for Navy use.

 World War II - SS Colombia Victory

 SS Colombia Victory, a U.S. Merchant Marine ship, was very active in the Pacific War operations during World War II.
 The SS Colombia Victory was tasked with delivering ammunition to troops The Colombia Victory was attacked at the Battle in the Philippines three times from November 4 to November 25, 1944.
 Her Naval Armed Guard crews earned "battle stars" for participating in the assault and occupation of Iwo Jima from 25 February to 6 March 1945.
 On 1 March 1945, the ship was delivering ammunition to marines on the beach of Iwo Jima and came under fire by Japanese artillery.
 Shore batteries opened fire on her and hit a worker on the aft deck but the ship was quickly turned around and moved out of firing range.
 The SS Colombia Victory also delivered supplies to US troops taking part in the Battle of Okinawa and Occupation of Okinawa from 27 May to 4 June 1945.
 As a Merchant Marine ship, she was operated by the Ishmian SS Corporation, the Waterman SS Corporation, and the Grace Lines.

 After the war in 1948, Colombia Victory was laid up Wilmington, Delaware, as part of the United States Navy reserve fleets.